Dialectical Behavior Therapy Programs in New Jersey (DBT)

 There are programs available to treat both adults and adolescents within a rolling twelve week skills training cycle.
 GenPsych is unique because we are dedicated to implementing the philosophies and strategies of DBT not only within our fully structured DBT program, but in our Mental Health and Substance programs as well.
-At intake, a psychiatrist and clinician will help to evaluate which program best fits your needs, whether that is a partial level of care or an intensive outpatient level of care, and whether you will receive the best treatment in the full DBT program or within the Mental Health program with a DBT informed track.
+At intake, a psychiatrist and clinician will help to evaluate which program best fits your needs, whether that is a partial level of care or an intensive outpatient level of care.

 - Mindfulness teachings will be repeated between each module.
 These skills help to integrate one’s sense of self by consciously strengthening attention via nonjudgmental practice onto the present moment within the person’s internal experience and in the outside environment.